Initial thoughts on choosing the Mt. Ulap Eco-trail as our first legit mountain climbing experience: what in the world were we thinking?!

 A song of ascents.
 I lift up my eyes to the mountains— where does my help come from?
 My help comes from the LORD, the Maker of heaven and earth.

 Everything was glorious until the final descent began.

 With whatever’s left of our energy, we descended through a rocky, relentless, 80-degree cliff trail—the price we had to pay for this mountaintop experience.
 I thought we had it tough during ascent but the descent was even more intense.
-Energy levels were low, the adrenalin was quickly running out, and all the muscles were sore.
+Energy levels were low, the adrenalin was quickly running out, and all the muscles (and bones!) were sore.

 I focused on my feet and followed the trail, motivating myself with thoughts of Dawn and Rain waiting for us at home.
 Every once in a while, David would squeeze my hand as if to remind me, we got this.

 9 kilometers later, we made it to finish line, washed up, got food, and basically slept through the entire trip from Baguio back to Manila.

 Today, a few months later, I write this post and remember our Mt.
 Ulap experience with a tiny bit of pride (filed under “Stories to Tell The Grand Children” for sure) and a great amount of humility at the same time.
 Even now, looking at these photographs, I still can’t believe I made it in-and-out of that huge mountain without fainting or being brought home in a wheelchair or something haha.

 Will we do the Mt.
 Ulap Eco-Trail again?
 Maybe not.
 (We’d love to try a different mountain next time!)

 Do we regret climbing Mt.
 Ulap?
 Most definitely NOT.

 Mt.
 Ulap “beginner tips” aside, there’s much to be learned about climbing mountains.